 Users address bugs by being pissed off and/or calling customer support, and/or going to our competitors, and/or filing lawsuits against us.

-Every time a user finds a bug, it negatively affects his or her happiness in being our customer.
+Every time a user finds a bug, it negatively affects his happiness in being our customer.
 We, as testers, care about the happiness of our users, and we show our care by effective testing.

-Please note that if a tester finds a bug, but doesn’t address it, his or her testing makes no sense, because an unreported bug will not be fixed.
+Please note that if a tester finds a bug, but doesn’t address it, his testing makes no sense, because an unreported bug will not be fixed.
 It’s like having a winning lottery ticket and not taking it to the lottery organizers.

 The ideal situation is when the testing process discovers and addresses ALL bugs.
 But the truth is that ideal situations are often far from reality when we are dealing with software.
 Read on!
 Next ->